-11.3.12 Continue to prepare the Woodbrook area for redevelopment with industrial uses and pursue opportunities to locate appropriate businesses consistent with utility extensions as described in the Woodbrook Business Park Development report issued in July, 2009.
+11.3.11 Continue to prepare the Woodbrook area for redevelopment with industrial uses and pursue opportunities to locate appropriate businesses consistent with utility extensions as described in the Woodbrook Business Park Development report issued in July, 2009.

-11.3.13 Continue with redevelopment efforts in Tillicum and the preparation of development regulations and design standards as described in the Tillicum Neighborhood Plan adopted in June 2011.
+11.3.12 Continue with redevelopment efforts in Tillicum and the preparation of development regulations and design standards as described in the Tillicum Neighborhood Plan originally adopted in June 2011 and updated thereafter.

-11.3.14 Promote Low Impact Development (LID) practices as required by the City's National Pollution Discharge Elimination System (NPDES) municipal stormwater general permit, including supporting dual use of landscaping and open space areas for stormwater infiltration, and minimizing impervious surface areas.
+11.3.13 Promote Low Impact Development (LID) practices as required by the City's National Pollution Discharge Elimination System (NPDES) municipal stormwater general permit, including supporting dual use of landscaping and open space areas for stormwater infiltration, and minimizing impervious surface areas.
 LID principles should be incorporated into the City's land use and site development regulations to promote on-site infiltration of stormwater.